brugal/wolfcamql/README-wolfcam.txt

 * cg_specOffsetQL (0:  use first person view like quake3, 1 (default):  no adjustment like quakelive, 2:  use third person offsets)

-* cg_debugServerCommands (0 (default):  only print message for unknown commands, 1:  print all commands and arguments, 2:  only print message and arguments for unknown commands)

 * cg_drawKeyPress  to enable drawing player key press information.
 Also added WCG_PLAYER_KEY_PRESS_[FORWARD|BACK|RIGHT|LEFT|FIRE|JUMP|CROUCH] hud ownerdraws.
 See ui/wckeypress.menu for an example.  '/loadmenu ui/wckeypress.menu' to test.

   Note that demos don't record key press information.
 Demos do record movement direction which can be used to extract some of the values.  'right', 'left', and 'back' can be accurately extracted from the movement direction but 'forward' is an estimate based on the player's velocity.